portsoc/SVG-on-the-Web/lecture-notes.md

 - What is SVG?
-  - show tiger.jpg (from http://www.motherrisingbirth.com/2011/11/349.html via https://www.pinterest.com/pin/479492691550183760/)
+  - show tiger.jpg
   - zoom in on an eye, pixels show
   - how big is the file?
 97k
-  - switch to drawing tiger.svg#eye (from http://commons.wikimedia.org/wiki/File:Ghostscript_Tiger.svg)
+  - switch to drawing tiger.svg#eye
   - note the huge resolution for just the eye
   - click to zoom out
   - how big is the file?
 69k